iggu/lope/main.todo.md

   - [ ] decide how to remotely store and distribute the db
   - [ ] think of using cli-tools based on `KeePassX` backend
 - [ ] how to store encrypted notes - use what? encryption plugin for vim? which?
-  - [ ] prefer anything wide-spreaded for all oses like gpa or openssl
+  - [ ] prefer anything wide-spreaded for all oses like gpg or openssl